Gary McDonald (racing driver)

-Gary McDonald (born September 24, 1957) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 26 for Sean McDonald.
+Gary McDonald (born September 24, 1957) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 26 for Sean McDonald.

 McDonald has also competed in series such as the Midwest Truck Series, the United States Super Trucks National Championship Series, and the Race of Champions Asphalt Modified Tour.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)